MiltMont/MiltMont/README.md

 ## Hi! 👋

 I'm a *math undergrad* at [UNAM](https://www.fciencias.unam.mx/), mainly interested in Algebraic Topology and Combinatorics.
 On the CS side I'm learning about computer graphics and compilers.
-Right now I'm looking at the interaction between these fields, I'm taking some time to learn about Shing-Tung Yau's work on [Computational Conformal Geometry](https://www.amazon.com/Computational-Conformal-Geometry-softcover-Mathematics/dp/1571463240) and more [modern approaches](https://www.cs.cmu.edu/~kmcrane/Projects/ConformalGeometryProcessing/thesis.pdf) to the subject.
+Right now I'm looking at the interaction between these fields, taking some time to learn about Shing-Tung Yau's work on [Computational Conformal Geometry](https://www.amazon.com/Computational-Conformal-Geometry-softcover-Mathematics/dp/1571463240) and more [modern approaches](https://www.cs.cmu.edu/~kmcrane/Projects/ConformalGeometryProcessing/thesis.pdf) to the subject.

-You can find more about me in [my site](https://montiel.vercel.app), there I usually write about the things that are of my interest at a given moment.
+You can find more about me in [my site](https://montiel.vercel.app), where I usually write about things that are of my interest at a given moment.

 ## Keep in touch 📫